 Prior to the Greater Phoenix Economic Council, Colleen was the VP of Marketing at the Colon Cancer Alliance in Washington, D.C.
-She also has served many other Arizona-based urban and rural organizations by providing marketing services and raising millions of dollars for causes such as affordable housing, drug prevention and education, support for survivors of domestic violence and much more.
+She also has served many other Arizona-based urban and rural organizations by providing marketing services and raising millions for causes such as affordable housing, drug prevention and education, support for survivors of domestic violence and much more.

 Colleen graduated from Arizona State University with a degree in Communications and a minor in PR.
 She resides in Scottsdale, Arizona with her husband and three rescue dogs: Captain, Bentley and Griffey.